 And when it comes to conditioning, I have mentioned several times how we are conditioned into a mold when it comes to thinking about retirement and the “industrial” life cycle of work.
-However, with these types of posts, I want to help condition you differently.
-Now reading some text on a blog may not be the kick in the rear you need to act upon, actually doing something.
+However, with these types of posts, I want to help provoke your thought pattern differently.
+Now reading some text on a blog may not be the kick in the rear you need to act upon, or in other words to actually do something.
 I mean, maybe you are comfortable where you are.
 Perhaps you are in a situation that seems far-fetched from what I portray here.
-Either way, I believe that if I just give your thought process a kick-start, that you’ll think about priorities in your life and what you want to do, and when.
+Either way, I believe that if I just give your thought process a kick start, you’ll think about priorities in your life and what you want to do, and when – from a financial standpoint.

 So based on that information, let’s take a quick look at how you can do this.